-On an episode of one of a cooking reality show, one of the contestants was criticized for cooking a rib-eye steak in the deep fryer.
+On an episode of a cooking reality show, one of the contestants was criticized for cooking a rib-eye steak in the deep fryer.
 The judges made a lot of indignant noises, but none of them could quite explain why they had a problem with it—they just acted like it was some sort of crime against meat.

 Deep-frying is a form of dry-heat cooking, just like grilling and broiling.
 And dry-heat is indeed the appropriate technique for preparing a tender cut of beef like a rib-eye steak.
 Deep-frying cooks hot and fast, creating a flavorful brown crust on the exterior of the meat.
-As long as you don't leave the steak in the hot fat for too long, it'll come out juicy and medium rare.
+As long as you don't leave the steak in the hot fat for too long, it'll come out juicy and medium-rare.

+If you wish to flout convention, you can employ a deep fryer for your steak.
 You may already have a turkey deep fryer available.
-Or, you can use a traditional deep fat fryer or a deep pan with oil.
+Or you can use a traditional deep fat fryer or a deep pan with oil.
 Choose an appropriate oil that won't smoke at a temperature of 350 to 375 F. Heat the oil to 350 F.

-Any dampness can create spatter.
+You will want your steak to be as dry as possible before you put it into the hot oil.
+Any dampness can cause the oil to splatter.
 You should wear gloves and even consider wearing eye protection.
 It is wise to have a fire extinguisher handy any time you are working with a deep fryer, especially a turkey deep fryer.

 If you are using a deep skillet, you may need to turn the steak while cooking after about half of the cooking time.
 Be sure to use tongs that have insulated handles.
 When the steak is done, turn off the cooker and remove the steak slowly so as to not spill any hot oil.
-Now let your taste buds be the judge as to whether a deep-fried steak can be delicious.
+Now your taste buds can judge as to whether a deep-fried steak can be delicious.